Henriqueba210/BCA-Challenge/README.md

 - Duplicate VINs, invalid vehicle types, out-of-range values, and other invalid inputs are rejected with clear error messages.
 - Attempting to start an auction for a non-existent or already-auctioned vehicle, or placing invalid bids, returns appropriate HTTP error responses.

+### Concurrency & Auction Locking

+- The repository uses a static `ConcurrentDictionary<Guid, SemaphoreSlim>` to lock updates per auction.
+- This ensures that concurrent bid placements and auction updates for the same auction are processed sequentially, preventing race conditions and unintended overwrites.
+- The semaphore is released after the operation completes, allowing other operations to proceed.

 ## Testing

 ### Unit Tests

-- All core business logic (commands, validation, domain rules) is covered by unit tests.
+- Unit tests cover all core business logic (commands, validation, domain rules).

 ### Integration Tests